 * Indexes at all-time highs, last week was best in months

-* Apple rallies after iPhone deal with China Mobile
+* Apple up in premarket after iPhone deal with China Mobile

 By Ryan Vlastelica

-NEW YORK, Dec 23 U.S. stocks rose Monday,
+NEW YORK, Dec 23 U.S. stock index futures rose

 Activity is expected to be thin this week, with many market